-Thanks to the impact of Covid-19 and the lockdown measures across the country, more people than ever are working from home.
-For many businesses and employees, this has been a new way of operating and it’s likely to have a lasting impact on how we want to work.
+Thanks to the lasting impact of the pandemic, more people than ever are now working from home or more flexibly than before.
+For many businesses and employees, this has been a new way of operating and it’s here to stay.

 While working from home isn’t for everyone, flexible working is something that employers are going to need to consider.
 According to Totaljobs research, 84% of UK workers would like flexible working and 28% would change jobs for one that offered remote working.